 People with past experience with HIDs may find this relevant – older technology such as this used in sports lighting had the distribution that neared 360 degrees.
 This is not the case with LEDs today – they are more directional and allow for greater efficiency and more directional optics, making them ideal for commercial settings.

 With some of these LED lighting technology myths busted, we hope that you feel better informed.
-Have a look at our range of LED lighting solutions here.
+Have a look at our range of LED lighting services & products.
 And if you have something that you want to discuss, get in touch with us!